-Administrative jobs of all kinds require strong organizational skills.
-Being organized allows an administrative employee to juggle their many tasks.
-They have to manage various calendars, schedule appointments, and keep the office orderly.
+Administrative jobs of all kinds require strong organizational skills to juggle many tasks.
+Administrative support staff have to manage various calendars, schedule appointments, and keep the office efficiently.

 Another important administrative skill is being able to plan and schedule things in advance.
-This might mean managing someone’s appointments, creating a plan for when employees are sick, or developing office procedural plans.
-An administrator needs to be able to be able to plan ahead and prepare for any potential office issues.
+This might mean managing someone’s appointments, creating a plan for when employees are sick, or developing office procedural systems.
+An administrator needs to be able to plan ahead and prepare for any potential office issues.

 - Event Coordination